 - Determine what type of audit you need.
 For example, your customers may require a Harmonized GAP audit or, if you grow mushrooms, you might need a Mushroom GAP (MGAP) audit. (see list above)

-- Complete the Request for Audit Service Form FV-237A
+- Complete the Request for Audit Service Form SC-237A

 - Next select the office closest to the facility that needs to be audited, from the list of Local Specialty Crops Inspection Division audit offices.
 For non-domestic audits, please contact the national office using the information below, under “Contact Information